 However, respond by providing solutions or helpful and encouraging options to your partner.
 Over time our bodies can change, but that does not negate the covenant that we entered into with one another and God.
 Think about ways that you can seduce each other.
 Discuss what you would like to see and go from there.
 Teamwork permits each other to be heard and creates an atmosphere of possibilities.
 Your imagination is a great place to start.

 That brings us to role play.
-Role play in the marital relationship can be a healthy way to maintain enjoyment and contentment in the marriage.
-I define role to play as the fantasizing in a marital relationship that encourages couples to maintain a healthy and vibrant sex life that is stimulating, energizing, and exciting.
+Roleplay in the marital relationship can be a healthy way to maintain enjoyment and contentment in the marriage.
+I define a role to play as fantasizing in a married relationship that encourages couples to keep a healthy and vibrant sex life that is stimulating, energizing, and exciting.

-Be committed to the ‘I do’ and all that it represents, invest the time necessary to rebuild the relationship, and reinforce your attitude of love, value, and trust to create the intimacy that is healthy, genuine, and durable.
-As a result, establishing the opportunity for quality time, sex, and friendship.
+Be committed to the ‘I do’ and all that it represents, invest the time necessary to rebuild the relationship, and reinforce your attitude of love, value, and trust to create intimacy that is healthy, genuine, and durable.
+As a result, you’ll establish the opportunity for quality time, sex, and friendship.